 GHG emissions are the most significant issue for the utilities sector.
 The Intergovernmental Panel on Climate Change (IPCC) emphasizes that the energy sector is responsible for around two-thirds of global GHG emissions, highlighting the need for a transformation of the world's energy system with an immediate, large-scale shift to renewable energy and energy efficiency, including the dismissal of carbon-intensive power generation units like fossil fuel-powered plants.
 Scope 1 emissions from the combustion of fossil fuels (coal, gas and oil) are therefore considered one of the major environmental issues in the electricity production process.

 However, to effectively pursue efforts to limit global warming to 1.5°C, as defined in the Paris Agreement, it is important to address the entire carbon footprint across all scope 1, 2 and 3 emissions.
-Scope 1 emissions from power generation account for around 40% of Enel's total carbon footprint.
-If used on a standalone basis, KPI 1 would not address the vast majority of Enel's carbon footprint, which explains the moderate coverage of the KPI, ultimately driving the moderate relevance score.
-The issuer has included three GHG emissions-related KPIs in the framework, which together cover a significant share of Enel's carbon footprint (around 78% of 2022 GHG inventory).
+Scope 1 emissions from power generation account for around 35% of Enel's total carbon footprint.
+If used on a standalone basis, KPI 1 would not address the vast majority of Enel's carbon footprint, which explains the low coverage of the KPI, ultimately driving the moderate relevance score.
+The issuer has included three GHG emissions-related KPIs in the framework, which together cover a significant share of Enel's carbon footprint (around 78% of 2023 GHG inventory).
 However, the issuer has not committed to use two or more KPIs together, which would increase the coverage of the company's impact because of GHG emissions.

 The magnitude of the SPTs related to KPI 1, which reflects their ambition, is considered high, based on a combination of benchmarking approaches.
-Enel has actively reduced scope 1 emissions from power generation over recent years with an average annual reduction in scope 1 carbon intensity of around 10% since its 2017 baseline.
-Enel aims to continue the decarbonization of its power generation at a substantial pace, although potentially at a slower pace for the near-term SPTs in 2024, 2025 and 2026.
+Enel has actively reduced scope 1 emissions from power generation over recent years with an average annual reduction in scope 1 carbon intensity of around 15% since its 2017 baseline.
+Despite the significant decreases, the company slightly exceeded its Scope 1 GHG emissions intensity target for 2023, as initially announced at the Capital Markets Day held in November 2020 due to extraordinary events and policy measures related to the European energy crisis during 2022 and 2023 and restricted EU gas imports from Russia.
+Going forward, Enel aims to continue the decarbonization of its power generation, although potentially at a slower pace for the near-term SPTs in 2025, 2026 and 2027.
 However, average annual reduction rates are likely to reach around 10% until 2030, ultimately reaching zero emissions by 2040, highlighting a significant improvement from the BaU scenario.